mgechev/blog.mgechev.com/_drafts/immutability-in-angularjs-immutablejs.md

   - Benchpress
 ---

 A few weeks ago I posted the article ["Boost the Performance of an AngularJS Application Using Immutable Data"](http://blog.mgechev.com/2015/03/02/immutability-in-angularjs-immutablejs/).
-It shows how to speedup your AngularJS application when you have bindings to big data collections.
+It shows how to speedup your AngularJS application when having a lot of bindings to big data collections.
 The idea behind the optimization is quite simple - create a new collection when the data changes.
 This way you can reduce the watchers execution from `O(n)` to `O(1)`.

 In the post I did simple profiling using `Date` but it didn't give enough information in exactly which cases it is more suitable to use immutable data and when you should bet on the standard collections.
 It also didn't include any information about the garbage collection, although we know that using immutable collections will eventually lead to highly intensive memory management.

-On ng-conf 2015, [Jeff Cross, gave a talk about Benchpress](https://www.youtube.com/watch?v=x1PJn5qMUT4), which fits perfectly for my profiling purposes.
-Basically, benchpress uses the WebDriver for Selenium, through protractor to profile your application.
-It can runs multiple samples in order to take the mean and give you a meaningful result.
-It also includes a few output values, most useful in my case were:
+On ng-conf 2015, [Jeff Cross, gave a talk about Benchpress](https://www.youtube.com/watch?v=x1PJn5qMUT4), which fits perfectly in my profiling purposes.
+Basically, benchpress uses the [WebDriver](http://www.seleniumhq.org/projects/webdriver/) for [Selenium](http://www.seleniumhq.org/), through [`protractor`](https://github.com/angular/protractor) to profile your application.
+It can run multiple samples the code you want to profile in order to take the mean and give you a meaningful result.
+It also includes a few output values, most useful in our case are:

 - `scriptTime` - the execution time of your script
 - `gcTime` - time required for garbage collection of given sample

 Benchpress can render the output of the bencharks as table, printed onto the `stdout` or save it into json files.

 ## Benchmarks

-With collections you can have the following primitive operations:
+With every collection you can have the following primitive operations:

-- **C**reate a data collection
+- **C**reate collection
 - **R**ead collection
 - **U**pdate collection
 - **D**elete collection

-We can read the collection inside JavaScript or render it inside the templates.
-If we get new collection each time we need to perform an action over the stored data, we have immutable collection.
-We need to compare the current reference with the previous reference.
-If the references are not equal this means the collection has changed.
+We can read given collection in JavaScript or render it inside a template.
+If we get a new collection each time we change (update) the current one, we have an immutable collection.
+This means that if we want to check if the collection have changed since we've seen it for last time we simply need to compare the current reference of the collection with the previous one (before the change was made):

+{% highlight JavaScript %}
+let list = Immutable.List([1, 2, 3]);
+let changed = list.set(1, 3);
+console.log(list === changed); // false
+{% endhighlight %}

 ### Side note

-*But what if we have:
+*But what if:

 {% highlight javascript %}